VRM1/WWW18/readme.txt

-This repository is under construction.
-Stay tuned for details on M-ASUM and APSUM models:

-This repository contains the codes for the following paper:

-Rakesh, Vineeth, Weicong Ding, Aman Ahuja, Nikhil Rao, Yifan Sun, and Chandan K. Reddy.
-"A Sparse Topic Model for Extracting Aspect-Specific Summaries from Online Reviews."
-In Proceedings of the 2018 World Wide Web Conference on World Wide Web, pp. 1573-1582.
+The codes in the folder are supplementary material for our paper "A Sparse Topic Model for Extracting Aspect-Specific Summaries from Online Reviews."
+Proceedings of the 2018 World Wide Web Conference on World Wide Web.
 International World Wide Web Conferences Steering Committee, 2018.

+There are three programs in the folder:

+1. M-ASUM.py: The proposed M-ASUM sentiment model, where we assign topic for a whole sentence.
+2. APSUM_A.py: The proposed aspect-specific sentiment model APSUM without the topic aggregator
+3. APSUM_v7.py: This is the final version of the proposed APSUM model (Figure 2(b) of our paper)

+For programs 1 and 2 readers can simply run the python file (see the code for details)

+The final model is impelmented in APSUM_v7.py, which can be run as follows:

+python APSEN_v7.py -d <dataset name> -q <query name>

+For other arugments do the following:

+python APSUM_v7.py -h

+The codes are heavily commented and self explanatory.
+Feel free to contact vineeth.mohan@technicolor.com if you have any questions.